 We at Spreedly, like everyone else who handles sensitive data and is invested in security, recently went through our preparation for GDPR.
 You know GDPR I'm sure - it's the reason why we've been spammed incessantly by companies who suddenly care about your rights and consent on all of your data they've harvested.

 As Spreedly's Security Manager, I like to imagine it might be interesting to a silent minority of you how we handled various aspects of our GDPR preparations (that feels like the appropriate number of qualifiers for this).
 With that in mind, let's dive in!

-Security and compliance are nothing new to Spreedly - as a fintech startup we learned early on that keeping the PCI DSS consistently in mind was immensely more preferable (and efficient) versus trying to fit it in after the fact, so we made security a central part of our company culture.
+Security and compliance are nothing new to Spreedly - as a fintech startup we learned early on that keeping the regulation in mind was immensely more preferable (and efficient) versus trying to fit it in after the fact, so we made security a central part of our company culture.
 We are secure because it's the capital "R" Right thing to be - it also happens to be immensely convenient that being secure is fundamental to our company.
 What this means is that when we are looking at various compliance frameworks what we are trying to determine is not just the letter of what they are asking, but what is the intent obfuscated behind the regulation.
 This intent is almost always being secure, but risks being nebulous and bogged down by regulating to the masses - or by being defined by lawmakers who don't understand the current ecosystem.

 The justification for this approach was simply that we are pessimistic (or optimistic depending on your point of view) that there will be a number of requests to justify a very large investment in new development.
 The meat of this rationale is that for the vast majority of our business we are a subprocessor in payment processing and folks are generally aware of, and onboard with, their financial information being used to process their transactions.
 Secondly, according to the regulation, we would have between 1 and 3 months to return any requested data (in the spirit of transparency we would actually have less, the controller has that time requirement from when they receive the request) which is enough time to us to run through that manually, and to assess if that is an unreasonable burden.
 Finally, our controllers already have a large amount of visibility and control over any of their data that we process.
 This is achieved through our well documented API, and after a quick review we realized all the base functionality for these requests already existed - though it was currently targeting PAN data exclusively.
 With this in mind, rather than assume this would be a commonplace customer request, we reasoned it might be an infrequent request that can be handled periodically.
-Regardless of a self service or manual solution, we still needed to sort out the step-by-step of how we were going to handle these requests: In the event that a request comes through, our support would work with the controller to achieve that request through our already existing API - turns out the payment_method_token has all the relevant information attached to it.
-This wouldn‚Äôt get everything - any associated data that lives with one of our subprocessors would have to be tracked down manually, and we don‚Äôt have a specific publicly accessible API command to scrub all GDPR data (ours are still focused on PCI data) so we would have to run those on our end.
-Not perfect, but the right approach!
-Then we thought of the fringe case for our expected fringe case:

 Most of the customers of this nature fall into one of two buckets for how they handle the multiple merchants in their database: they might have policies in place so that each merchant ID is its own gateway token, or simply track their internal merchant via their merchant ID (or some other unique identifier).
 Both of these buckets assume that the customer maintains a database of their transactions on their end as well (which follows the broadly established best practice).
 Either of these approaches would enable a customer to use their own commands to track down what data would need to be redacted (therefore limiting their exposure to our very reasonable API fees) before using our API to redact that data.
 All in all, a pretty elegant ad hoc solution to an unlikely scenario.

-Hold your breath for US GDPR Now that GDPR is live most companies, including Spreedly, will be watching with interest as actual legislative infrastructure is built out around GDPR (as of the writing of this article only a handful of the European member states have the appropriate laws in place to fully enforce GDPR), we will also be keeping an eye on legal cases that have already been filed with other companies, and of course, keeping an eye out for any data subject requests from our own controllers.
+Now that GDPR is live most companies, including Spreedly, will be watching with interest as actual legislative infrastructure is built out around GDPR (as of the writing of this article only a handful of the European member states have the appropriate laws in place to fully enforce GDPR), we will also be keeping an eye on legal cases that have already been filed with other companies, and of course, keeping an eye out for any data subject requests from our own controllers.